thomergil/opnsense-migrate-openvpn-legacy/README.md

 ### Assumptions

 * You are running OPNSense 24.7.9 or higher.
-* Old OpenVPN settings are under VPN → OpenVPN → Servers [legacy].
+* Old OpenVPN server settings are under VPN → OpenVPN → Servers [legacy].
 * You were running a tunnel configured using the `IPv4 Tunnel Network` setting.
 * You had the `Redirect Gateway` option set: this forces all traffic on the client to go through the VPN.

-### Phase 0: Disable the existing OpenVPN Server
+### Phase 0: Disable the legacy OpenVPN Server

 I suggest you do not delete the legacy server setup, but disable it until you have your new setup working.